About Us

 2011

-The SRC is formed through a partnership with several churches in East Orlando, including Grace Journey, Orlando Wesleyan, Spirit of Joy Lutheran, University Presbyterian, Woodbury Presbyterian among others.
+SRC is formed through a partnership with several churches in East Orlando, including Grace Journey, Orlando Wesleyan, Spirit of Joy Lutheran, University Presbyterian, Woodbury Presbyterian among others.

 April 18, 2011

-The SRC was officially incorporated and registered in the State of Florida as a 501(c)(3) not-for-profit organization giving the ability to accept financial contributions and donations.
+SRC was officially incorporated and registered in the State of Florida as a 501(c)(3) not-for-profit organization giving the ability to accept financial contributions and donations.

 2013

-2013 (June) – With Orange County Government’s support, the SRC began operating at 9833 East Colonial Drive providing multiple services to the homeless in East Orange County.
-This building is better known as the Jordan River.
+With Orange County Government’s support, SRC began operating at 9833 East Colonial Drive providing multiple services to the homeless in East Orange County.
+This building is better known as “Jordan River.”

 2015

-Orange County government purchased and renovated the next-door building, 9837 East Colonial Drive, for the SRC to provide additional services including medical care.
+Orange County government purchased and renovated the next-door building, 9837 East Colonial Drive, for SRC to provide additional services including medical care.
 A partnership was signed with Shepperd’s Hope to provide medical service.

 2017